Skip to main content

 Everyone needs diphtheria vaccines throughout their lives.
 That means everyone needs to get vaccinated as babies, children, and adults.

-Infants and children birth through age 6
+Infants and children from birth through age 6

 Young children need the DTaP vaccine as part of their routine vaccine schedule.
 Young children need a dose of the vaccine at: